Hover over images for detail:

 Berries change from yellow to red in October

 For small bittersweet vines, their bright orange roots should be uprooted with the help of large linesman’s pliers or a weed wrench.
-Once uprooted, vines can remain to die on the host tree if prior to fruiting.
-Vines with berries, which will survive through the winter, should be removed, bagged and disposed.
-Click Vine Removal for details.
+Once uprooted, vines can remain to die on the host tree before fruit appears.

-The orange tinted bark of Oriental bittersweet root
+The orange-tinted bark of Oriental bittersweet root

 A mature Oriental bittersweet vine resembles a python